 The Complete Idiots Guide to Geocaching, Second Edition

 Editors and Staff of Geocaching.com, Penguin Group USA

-A sucker for books geared towards both “idiots” and “dummies,” I read this book cover-to-cover and gave it a more thorough review on Road Trips for Families here.
-Written by the editors and staff of Geocaching.com, this book really is a “no-brainer” purchase for beginner and intermediate geocachers.
+A sucker for books geared towards both “idiots” and “dummies,” and written by the editors and staff of Geocaching.com, this book really is a “no-brainer” purchase for beginner and intermediate geocachers.
 Introducing the idea of geocaching on smart phones, my favorite section continues to be How Not to Look Weird in Chapter 6, Geocaching Tips and Tricks.

 Fine.
 I’ll admit to reading a Boxcar Children book at age 33, but only because my preschooler lost interest and I wanted to know who was taking Hammer Ed’s caches and why the Zeller twins were acting so mysteriously in the woods.
 A surprisingly fun story, read how the Boxcar Children accidentally found a geocache and ended up saving the Greenfield Geocachers Club.
 Put this one on hold at your local library and make it a bedtime read with your elementary-age kids.

 Layne Cameron, Falcon Guide